AditiGawande4/BMI-Calculator-App/README.md

 # BMI-Calculator-App
-The BMI Calculator app is a health and fitness tool designed to help users calculate their BMI.
+The BMI (Body Mass Index) Calculator app is a health and fitness tool designed to help users calculate their BMI, a measure of body fat based on height and weight.
+The app features an easy-to-use interface, allowing users to input their weight and height to determine their BMI.
+The app also provides information on healthy BMI ranges and offers tips for maintaining a healthy weight.
+It's a great tool for anyone looking to monitor their weight and overall health.
+The app is compatible with most smartphones and tablets.